rzemanuel/Data-Engineering/Readme.md

 ## Introduction
 This project is a demo for FilmSTAT, the company I'll be launching this year.
 The focus will be machine learning plugins for post production software geared towards color science transforms.

+My project is about camera white balance control in post production.
+Having the ability to change in camera controls after the fact usually requires RAW aquisition formats that have strict patents.
+Many camera manufactureres that don't have access to RAW format licensing in camera, so the resort to recording RAW formats outside the camera.
+This requires an external recorder which is a added cost for camera operators and productions.
+Using ANN regression modeling, this project aims to create a pipeline for training a model to approximate in the non-linear camera transforms for white balance control, to allow for RAW control without an external recorder.
+The pipeline web application will demo the post production controls that are possible with white balance.

+The pipeline will be updated in near future to convert the trained model into a transform in C to integrate with post production software.

 The first half of my pipeline inputs a folder of images that contain images of the sample test chart.
 Then outputs a SQL database of rgb coordinates for each swatch color per chart.
 [Data_Engineering](https://github.com/rzemanuel/Data-Engineering/blob/main/data_engineering.py) will run this pipeline and create a database named 'White_Balance.db" To run this pipeline please see the required source images below.

 The second half converts the database to a numpy array, trains an ANN on the dataset and outputs the saved model.